Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 lowpower
 ~~~~~~~~

-This `lowpower application`_ is used to demostrate how to use lowpower feature of RISC-V
+This `lowpower application`_ is used to demonstrate how to use low-power feature of RISC-V
 processor.

 Timer interrupt is setup before enter to wfi mode, and global interrupt will be disabled,